StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

----
-title: Subject Configuration
-kind: Documentation
----

 # Subjects \(RBAC\)

 ## Link your existing LDAP to StackState RBAC

-StackState authentication is configured in a [config file](/setup/authentication.md) that contains already predefined roles for the Guest user \(very limited permission level\), the power user and the Admin user \(full permission level\).
+StackState authentication is configured in a [config file](/setup/authentication.md) that contains predefined roles for Guests \(very limited permission level\), Power-users and Admin \(full permission level\).
 To change the configuration to use LDAP authentication, check out this document: [How to configure LDAP authentication](/configure/security/configure_ldap_authentication.md).

 ## How to make a new user, or a group, with scopes?